A classical explanation of quantization: Introduction of Spin

 such that \eqref{eq:6.9} reads as

 We note that \eqref{eq:6.11}, with the identification of $\VEC{s}$ as a spin vector, is nothing but the non-relativistic limit of the Dirac current, i.e., the Pauli current.
-Then, as can easily be shown \cite{Salesi.2009}, Eq.~\eqref{eq:6.8} is fulfilled since, as $\nabla\times\VEC{s}=0$,
+(For a derivation of Eq.\eqref{eq:6.11} in a similar spirit, see \cite{Fritsche.2009}.)
+Then, as can easily be shown \cite{Salesi.1996}, Eq.~\eqref{eq:6.8} is fulfilled since, as $\nabla\times\VEC{s}=0$,

 As generally the divergence of a rotation vanishes identically, one re-obtains

 Note that as $\nabla\times \VEC{s}$ has to vanish, this can be achieved by

 with unit vectors $\VEC{e}_u$ and $\VEC{e}_v$ in the directions of $\VEC{u}$ and $\VEC{v}$, respectively.
 Note also that $\hat{\VEC{s}}$ is orthogonal to $\VEC{u}$ and lies in the plane defined by $\VEC{u}$ and $\VEC{v}$.